Stand Out With These Group Interview Tips:

 More and more often, hiring managers are using group interviews to screen out candidates who appear to not work well with others and/or value other members of a team.
 While the dynamic of a group interview can be challenging, it is still important that your best attributes and skill shine through.
 Companies want to hire someone who will complement the existing team; no disruptors allowed!
+These group interview tips are sure to help!

 Go in Open Minded